-Written English proficiency may be demonstrated by submitting acceptable scores on the "Test of English as a Foreign Language" (TOEFL-administered by the College Entrance Examination Board, Princeton, N.J.).
+Written English proficiency may be demonstrated by submitting acceptable scores on the "Test of English as a Foreign Language" (TOEFL- administered by the College Entrance Examination Board, Princeton, N.J.).
 A combined score of 500 on the TOEFL is the minimum required to be considered for admission.

 If these preliminary scores are acceptable, the applicant must also demonstrate proficiency both in speaking and understanding the English language.
-If a personal interview at the College is not possible, a letter which testifies to the student's oral proficiency will be acceptable.
+If a personal Interview at the College is not possible, a letter which testifies to the student's oral proficiency will be acceptable.
 This must be executed by an official of the U.S. Government residing in the student's native country.
 TOEFL scores must be submitted along with the application.

 All current policies of the U.S. Immigration Department state that international students must show proof of how financial responsibility will be met.
+All other immigration policies must also be satisfied.